siddharth-cse/Art-of-Visualization-/README.md

         print  ( "m {}, b {}, cost {} iteration {}" . format ( m_curr , b_curr , cost ,  i ))

 ```
-The above learning rate decides the steps to jump in order to find a local minima.
-Greater the learning rate, bigger the jumps.
-(Having a smaller learning rate will ensure finding a fine grained optimum value but may take more iterations).
-The iterations above in machine learning terms is known as en **'epoch'**.
+The above learning_rate decides the order in which the values 'm' and 'c' should jump in order to find a local minima.
+Greater the learning rate, larger the jump.
+(Having a smaller learning rate will ensure finding a fine grained optimum value but may take few more iterations).
+The iterations above in machine learning terms is known as an **'epoch'**.

 ![](grad.gif)